iljf/Assignment_CLIP/README.md

 - optimize a symmetric cross entropy loss over the similarity scores

 # Installation
-- coded in Window os, python 3.9
+- written in Window os, python 3.9
 - other requirements are in reqiurments.txt